 Devastating Air India tragedy is an exception in the trends of air safety

+Devastating Air India tragedy is an exception to the trends of air safety

 ‘Commercial aviation remains one of the safest forms of public transport,’ says the chief inspector of aviation accidents in the UK